svn2github/dyncall/bindings/R/rdyncall/README.txt

 This package implements middleware interoperability services for R that enables to interact with precompiled code.

-At the core of the package, an improved foreign function interface for R is implemented, that enables direct and flexible interaction with precompiled code.
+At the core of the package, an improved FFI (foreign function interface) for R is implemented, that enables direct and flexible interaction with precompiled code.
 See "? .dyncall" for details.